risav-sarkar/MovieX/README.md

 ## ✨ About

 MoviesX is a website where one can view popular and upcoming movies.
-It also has a movie search functionality and one can view cast, directors etc of respective movies.
-It has a good frontend design and responsive for mobile devices.
+It has a movie search functionality and one can view the cast, directors, etc of respective movies.
+It has a good frontend design and is responsive for mobile devices.
 The website is built using React.js and hosted in Netlify.
 The data is fetched from [TMDB](https://www.themoviedb.org/).

 ## 🚀 Usage